Send USDC withdrawals from an exchange hot wallet on Arc by validating

 Step 3.
 Estimate gas units

-Call eth_estimateGas to determine the gas units required.
+Call eth_estimateGas to determine the gas units required for the native USDC

 const gasEstimate = await client.estimateGas({